 Low drive or zeal is also common with long-term methadone withdrawals.
 The usual feeling is being tired and uninterested in almost anything fun or energy-demanding.

-Methadone Withdrawal Timeline
+A Sample Methadone Withdrawal Timeline

 As mentioned earlier, methadone is a long-acting opioid.
 Meaning it has a long plasma half-life, which makes the withdrawal period relatively longer than most opioids, like morphine and heroin.